BlakeKen/Election_Analysis/README.md

 - Denver County had 306,055 votes and 82.8% of votes cast.
 - Arapahoe County had  24,801 and 6.7% of votes cast.

-#### County with the largest turnout
+#### County with the largest turnout:

--Denver had the most votes in this election
+- Denver had the most votes in this election

 ## Summary statement